-The bark and herb mixture soaked with dark rum (40% Proof or 20% alcohol) or red wine and in some cases a ma combination both.
-The herbs and bark soak in this for several weeks, and the liquid is removed, and honey, fresh rum and red wine are added again.
-There is a debate as to how many times the mixture is reused some say indefinitely, others ten years, others more specific from 2 – 6 times.
-The more times the herbs and bark are soaked in the alcohol and honey mixture, the less bitter the mixture tastes.
+The bark and herb mixture soaked with dark rum (40% Proof or 20% alcohol) or red wine and in some cases, a ma combination both.
+The herbs and bark soak in this for several weeks, and the liquid removed, and honey, fresh rum and red wine added again.
+There is a debate as to how many times the mixture is reused, some say indefinitely, others ten years, others more specific from 2 – 6 times.
+The more times the herbs and bark are soaked in the alcohol and honey mixture, the less bitter the combination tastes.
 Some versions include ginger, cinnamon and vanilla; there is no right or wrong recipe.

-Mama Juana is named after the English word Demijohn and from the French Dame Jeanne (lady Jane) (Source: Wikipedia.org) which refers to the large bottle with a narrow neck.
-Vendors in the Dominican told us it was named because of it being an aphrodisiac and the short form for “Mama do you wanna?”
+Mama Juana is named after the English word Demijohn and from the French Dame Jeanne (lady Jane) (Source: Wikipedia.org), which refers to the large bottle with a narrow neck.
+Vendors in the Dominican told us its name is because of it being an aphrodisiac and the short form for “Mama do you wanna?”

 Mamajuana Drink – Dangers, What Tourists need to know?

-When buying the concoction be sure you are buying it from a reputable souvenir store or distillery, in a sealed bottle.
-Some of the vendors on your resort’s beach have home-made variations with dangerous barks and in some cases shellfish.
+When buying the concoction, be sure you are buying it from a reputable souvenir store or distillery, in a sealed bottle.
+Some of the vendors on your resort’s beach have home-made variations with dangerous barks and in some cases, shellfish.
 Be sure you are buying your mamajuana from a hotel store or souvenir shop to ensure you are getting the adequately packaged version.
 The bottle to the left was a home-grown mixture I had on an excursion to Saona Island, and I have no clue what was in it.
-A scary thought now especially since it affected me so fast and I was quite hammered with just one shot!
+A scary thought now, especially since it affected me so fast, and I was instantly hammered with just one shot!